 I would say I have my dream job right now!
 I have a great team and great boss, and my job has a little bit of everything I like: analytics, research, implementation and working with clinical leads.
 I can definitely see myself staying at CCO for a long time.

-Some general advice for current graduate students?
+Some general advice for current graduate students

 Don’t be afraid of being overqualified, just apply, even entry-level jobs.
-People with Ph.D tend to progress a lot faster up the ladder, and your Ph.D degree certainly won’t be a deterrent to reaching higher-level positions such as director or VP, as nowadays in most organizations it’s almost a must to have a Ph.D to hold those positions.
+People with Ph.D tend to progress a lot faster up the ladder, and your Ph.D degree certainly won’t be a deterrent to reaching higher-level positions such as director or VP, as nowadays in most organizations it’s almost a requirement to have a Ph.D to hold those positions.